aaronrancsik/prismedia/README.md

                     If the channel is not found, spawn an error except if --channelCreate is set.
   --channelCreate  Create the channel if not exists.
 (Peertube only, default do not create)
                    Only relevant if --channel is set.
   --playlist=STRING Set the playlist to use for the video.
-Also known as Channel for Peertube.
                     If the playlist is not found, spawn an error except if --playlistCreate is set.
   --playlistCreate  Create the playlist if not exists. (default do not create)
                     Only relevant if --playlist is set.